Prosecutors allege ‘alliance’ between Proud Boys and Oath Keepers on Jan. 6

-It is not clear if Meggs was referring to pro-Trump rallies the previous week on Dec.
+It is not clear if Meggs was referring to pro-Trump rallies that took place the previous week, Dec.
 12 in Washington and Miami.
-But a week later, Meggs allegedly said he has “orchestrated a plan with the proud boys” for Jan.
+But a week later, Meggs allegedly said he had “orchestrated a plan with the proud boys” for Jan.
 6.

-The Proud Boys, “always have a big group,” and could act as a “force multiplier,” he added, according to the memo from prosecutors.
+The Proud Boys, “always have a big group” and could act as a “force multiplier,” he added, according to the memo from prosecutors.

-The discussion centered not on invading the Capitol but on attacking left-wing “antifa” supporters in case Trump called in the military or Republican lawmakers otherwise blocked the certification of Biden’s election victory.
+The discussion centered not on invading the Capitol but on attacking left-wing “antifa” supporters in case President Donald Trump called in the military or Republican lawmakers otherwise blocked the certification of Joe Biden’s victory as president.
 According to the court documents, Meggs suggested that the Oath Keepers wait until police had separated the Proud Boys from left-wing activists.
 Then, he said, “we will come in behind antifa and beat the hell out of them.”

-“Wait for the 6th when we are all in DC to insurrection,” Meggs advised another recruit, warning another on Jan.
+“Wait for the 6th when we are all in DC to insurrection,” Meggs advised another recruit, warning another Jan.
 3, “Tell your friend this isn’t a Rally!!”

 Over 20 members of the Proud Boys and at least 13 Oath Keepers have been charged with crimes connected to the Capitol breach.

-Details of the alleged coordination between of the two groups come as prosecutors accuse dozens of preplanning to obstruct Congress’s confirmation of the 2020, and have sought evidence of any wider conspiracy involving people not present at the Capitol or effort to oppose federal authority by force.
-Both groups used encrypted chats to organize their actions on Jan.
-6, according to prosecutors; one Proud Boys is quoted as saying to stop any “planning” because they might “be looking at gang charges.”
+Details of the alleged coordination between of the two groups come as prosecutors accuse dozens of preplanning to obstruct Congress’s confirmation of the 2020 election, and have sought evidence of any wider conspiracy involving people not present at the Capitol or effort to oppose federal authority by force.
+Both groups used encrypted chats to organize their actions Jan.
+6, according to prosecutors; one Proud Boys member is quoted as urging others to stop any “planning” because they might “be looking at gang charges.”

 Though the groups involved use paramilitary lingo and gear, experts say they are unstructured collections of like-minded radicals.
 Defense attorneys have argued their actions at the Capitol were largely spontaneous.